keleog/PidginUNMT/README.md

 2. The creation of an Unsupervised Neural Machine Translation model between Pidgin and English which achieves a BLEU score of **20.82** from English to Pidgin and **21.59** from Pidgin to English on a validation set of 41 sentence pairs.

 For our results, at each training step, we performed  the following:
-- Discriminator training
+- Discriminator training to constrain encoder to map both languages to the same latent space
-- Denoising autoencoder training on each language
+- Denoising autoencoder training on each language which acts as language model training
-- On-the-fly back translation and reconstruction on sentences (Machine Translation)
+- On-the-fly back translation and reconstruction on sentences which acts as translation training

-We trained for 1 epoch on a V100 (approx. 9 hours) and achieved the best result on the validation set, as subsequent epochs did not perform better.
+We trained for 1 epoch on a V100 (approx. 9 hours) and achieved the best result on the validation set, as results from subsequent epochs were slightly below this.

 Below are some translations from our model: